Kente cloth: Production

-Kente production can be classified by three versions: authentic kente cloth made by traditional weavers, kente print produced by brands such as Vlisco and Akosombo Textile Ltd, and mass-produced kente pattern typically produced in China for Westerners.
-Authentic kente cloth is the most expensive, while kente print varies in price depending on production style.
+Kente production can be classified by three versions: authentic kente cloth made by traditional weavers, kente print produced by brands such as Vlisco and Akosombo Textile Ltd, and mass-produced kente pattern typically produced in China for West Africans.
+Authentic kente cloth is the most expensive, while kente print varies in price depending on the production style.

 For authentic kente, the towns of Bonwire, Sakora Wonoo, Ntonso, Safo and Adawomase are noted for kente weaving, and are located in the Ashanti region.

+Tools Used in Kente Weaving

 Weaving is done on a wooden loom in which multiple threads of dyed fabric are pressed together.
 Weavers are typically apprenticed under a master weaver or company for a number of years before producing their own patterns.
 Rolls of cloth are then imprinted with a brand to signify authenticity.

 Gender has an influence on cloth production.
 Weaving kente is traditionally considered a male practice.

 Characteristics

 There exist hundreds of different kinds of kente patterns.
 Kente patterns vary in complexity, with each pattern having a name or message by the weaver.
 Ghanaians choose kente cloths as much for their names as their colors and patterns.
 Although the cloths are identified primarily by the patterns found in the lengthwise (warp) threads, there is often little correlation between appearance and name.
 Names are derived from several sources, including proverbs, historical events, important chiefs, queen mothers, and plants.
-The cloth symbolizes high value.

-Ahwepan refers to a simple design of warp stripes, created using plain weave and a single pair of heddles.
+The cloth symbolizes high value.Ahwepan refers to a simple design of warp stripes, created using plain weave and a single pair of heddles.
 The designs and motifs in kente cloth are traditionally abstract, but some weavers also include words, numbers and symbols in their work.
-Example messages include adweneasa, which translates as "i've exhausted my skills", is a highly decorated type of kente with weft-based patterns woven into every available block of plain weave.
+Example messages include adweneasa, which translates as 'I've exhausted my skills', is a highly decorated type of kente with weft-based patterns woven into every available block of plain weave.
 Because of the intricate patterns, adweneasa cloth requires three heddles to weave.